-Level up Your Tennis Game: Tennis Equipment List & Guide
+Level up Your Tennis Game: Tennis Equipment List & Training Guide

 Tennis is an intense, fast-moving sport.
 Reactions, precision, coordination, quickness, power, focus and conditioning all play their part.

 In this article, we’ll be looking at equipment you can use to train specific skills.
 Equipment has a ton of benefits, not least of which is how it improves training efficiency.
 You can get more out of your training and increase playtime without necessarily increasing resources – whether that’s extra sessions, hitting partners or hiring more courts.

 The other key benefit is something that human opposition can’t usually offer: endless repetition.
 The benefit of repeating the same plays and moves hundreds, even thousands of times can’t be overstated.
 By developing muscle memory you’ll free up mental resources to focus on the opponent during a game.

 Put simply, the right equipment can give a player their next step up.
 Here’s your tennis equipment list to help you level up your game…

 First up, let’s talk about rebounders.

 Rebounders are great for practicing solo.
 Without relying a hitting partner (who has their own training objectives!), we can get a lot more time in.
 And as a coach, you can spend more time developing your players without needing to be on the other side of the court.

 Especially early on, rebounders are useful for quickly learning a variety of shots at the same time as learning to better perceive the ball in flight.

 But they’re also useful for more advanced players.
 You can use them to develop footwork, ball control and reaction speeds.
 Some players also use them for pre-match warmup.